reddmo/stuff/src/posts/2024/2024-06-19_webmentions.md

   };
 }
 ```
-This adds the `import dotenv from 'dotenv';` to it.
+This adds the `import 'dotenv/config';` to it.
 If you already trigger that elsewhere, disregard this adjustment.

 Additionally, don't forget to add these to your eleventy.js (or eleventy.config.js) file.
 ```js